MatthewAllen1/MatthewAllen1/README.md

 Welcome to my GitHub profile!
 I'm a data analyst and developer at Coca-Cola, passionate about leveraging data for meaningful insights and creating valuable software solutions.
 Here's a bit about me:

 - 👀 I’m interested in data analytics, data science, machine learning, and the intersection of technology and business.
-- 🌱 I’m currently learning and staying up to date with the latest trends in data analytics, machine learning, and development.
+- 🌱 I’m currently learning and staying up to date with the latest trends in data analytics and artificial intelligence.
 Really anything I can get my hands on.
 - 💞️ I’m looking to collaborate on open-source projects related using tools like Power BI and Tableau.
 - 📫 How to reach me: You can connect with me here on GitHub, or you can reach out to me via LinkedIn at https://www.linkedin.com/in/matthewallenmisgrad